edgedb/easy-edgedb/chapter14/code.md

   }

   type City extending Place {
-    annotation description := 'Anything with 50 or more buildings is a city - anything else is an OtherPlace';
+    annotation description := 'A place with 50 or more buildings.
+Anything else is an OtherPlace';
     property population -> int64;
   }